 If you have multiple programs running in the background then your system will have less CPU power for Avast antivirus scan.
 Comparatively Avast antivirus and such programs need more CPU power than other ordinary programs.

 So you should close all other unnecessary programs that you don’t need for a while.
-Otherwise, due to less power, Avast will start to cause high CPU temp and increase in fan speed.
+Otherwise, due to less power, Avast will start to cause high CPU temp and an increase in fan speed.

 You can easily close background apps from “Task Manager”.
 Open it and click on “More details” then “Processes”.
-Now Right click on the unwanted process to “Disable” it.
+Now Right-click on the unwanted process to “Disable” it.

 Fix 5 – Clean your Computer Regularly

 Get a compressed can of air and blow out all the dust around the heat sink, case fans, and CPU fan.
-If you do that you will less likely face Avast causing high CPU temp problem in your PC.
+If you do that you will less likely face Avast causing high CPU temp problems in your PC.

 Fix 6 – Avoid Overclocking in Desktop PC

-If your PC is overclocked then it might be the reason why Avast Causing High CPU temp and why your CPU fans are making a strange loud noise.
+If your PC is overclocked then it might be the reason why Avast is Causing High CPU temp and why your CPU fans are making a strange loud noise.

 Because the overclocked system maxed out on the CPU when the antivirus is trying to do its thing.